lushen124/Universal-FE-Randomizer/README.md

 This isn't anything too novel if you've read the above randomization options.
 I even reused the same data model when reading these options for FE9, so the options do exactly as they do above.
 The only difference is that, like FE4, there is an option to ensure that the growth rate for STR is higher than the growth rate for MAG for physical units and vice versa for magical units.
 Hybrid units (like Cleric/Valkyrie and Elincia Falcon Knight) have no preference for either.

 ### Bases
 Also similar to all of the other titles.
 And again, STR/MAG options are available to try to make sure a physical unit doesn't end up with MAG bases at the expense of their STR base (and vice versa for magical units).
-One side effect is that, if this option is enabled, Prologue Boyd is nerfed to make sure that even a base-screwed Ike can beat him, since he doesn't start with a Vulnerary (I could just give him a vulnerary, alternatively.)

-*Note: This doesn't seem to work with Lethe, for some reason.
-Need to figure this out.*

 ### CON and Affinity
 CON randomization does the same thing, but CON has a very different role in FE9 than in GBAFE.
 CON (or Build if you prefer) only really affects shoving and rescuing (and I think maybe the Colossus skill?), so it has much less of an effect.
 Affinity also works the same way, though support building is much easier in FE9 than in GBAFE, so maybe it's a bit more interesting here.